saddalmatian/airflow-basic/README.md

 -> Run uvicorn for fastapi\
 uvicorn app.main:app --reload (http://localhost:8000/)

+-> Uncomment create table function in app/db/utils.py to create a TestTable in DynamoDB then run below command\
+python app/db/utils.py

 -> If you want to test a task inside my_dag (example: is_api_available)\
 airflow tasks test my_dag is_api_available 2022-01-01